covid19cz/erouska-android/README.md

 Versioning is automatic: major and minor version is in Git, patch is _versionCode_ (a number of commits from the start).

+Release is done by executing the release.sh script.
+Right click it on Android Studio and hit Run 'release.sh' or execute via command line.
+If it fails, it fails.
+Most likely your master has different history from origin.
+That should never be the case, so you should fix it.

 ## Automation support

 As was proposed in [#149](https://github.com/covid19cz/erouska-android/issues/149), the app now supports